richpauloo/beautiful-jekyll/_posts/2019-09-11-Using-Twilio-to-text-myself-after-long-running-jobs.md

 Since my job is STILL running, I'm going to go for a walk and breathe some fresh air -- but not before asking my computer to alert me once it's done working.

-***

-Many thanks to the makers of RStudio, Sean Kross for the awesome [{twilio}](https://github.com/seankross/twilio) package, and computers who do our bidding everywhere.